Short Answer

 A few years ago, insurance was an afterthought in a Westside purchase - a box you checked a week before closing.
-Today it's often the first thing I bring up, because in 2026, whether and how you can insure a coastal LA home can decide the deal.
 After the January 2025 Palisades Fire, I've watched insurance go from paperwork to the single biggest variable in some of my transactions.

 So let me walk you through it the way I walk my buyers through it: what the California FAIR Plan is, why most coastal buyers also need a second policy alongside it, what it actually costs right now, and where the market is finally starting to improve.
 One honest caveat up front - I'm a real estate broker, not a licensed insurance agent.
 Treat this as a buyer's orientation, not insurance advice, and confirm the specifics with a licensed California insurance professional before you rely on any number here.